Quansight-Labs/cf-infra-docs/docs/index.md

 - Automations in place
 - Projects in use

-## Organization
+## Organisation

 - Governance
-- Organization & teams
+- Organisation & teams
 - Onboarding
 - Offboarding
 - Common tasks